sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 Part 2: Create Project
 ======================
-Now that we have the videos in the optimal format that we can start using SimBA.
+Now that we have the videos in the optimal format, we can start using SimBA.
 In this part, we are going to create an "Attack" classifier.

 Step 1: Generate Project Config
 ********************************

-In this step you create your main project folder with all the required sub-directories.
+In this step you create your main project folder which will contain all of the required sub-directories.

 1. In the main SimBA window, click on ``File`` and and ``Create a new project``.
 The following windows will pop up.